-We ran a workshop last month covering the basics of spreadsheets.
-During the morning we covered the question “why spreadsheets?”
+We run workshops covering the basics of spreadsheets.
+During one of these we covered the question “why spreadsheets?”

 Spreadsheets are an incredibly powerful tool for manipulating and reporting numbers as well as other types of data.
 This makes them a key tool for every manager and business owner.
 Indeed, many businesses run on spreadsheets.
 While this may start as a sound decision; as a business grows it may be time to move on.

 Spreadsheets were invented for manipulating numbers, primarily for accountants to replace the paper or mainframe ledgers they used to have.
 These can be budgets, accounts, financial forecasts, orders or anything else you may want to analyse.
 This data can be typed in or loaded from a third party source: most software exports use CSV format which can readily be imported into a spreadsheet.
 Once in, the data can be manipulated at will.

 Formulae can be employed to do complex calculations as well as simple sums but if all they produce are arrays of numbers, then it can be difficult to interpret so the software also provides the ability to produce charts.
 You can create a simple chart with a couple of clicks.
 With a bit more effort, you can customise it for use in your management presentation.
 Even if you have corporate systems, this facility to create bespoke charts is very valuable.

 As well as numbers, they are good for holding and analysing other types of data, such as mailing or product lists.
 You can assign categories to each item and then filter and sort using these.
 It’s quick and easy to do and makes light of the data analysis you might need to do in order to make a decision.